RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 ---

-# 🧹 Data Preparation
+# Data Preparation

-The following steps were completed to prepare the datasets for analysis:
+The following data preparation steps were completed:

-✅ Removing duplicates.
+- Removed duplicates.
-✅ Standardising dates and currency formats.
+- Standardised dates and currency formats.
-✅ Cleaning and organising the datasets.
+- Cleaned and organised the datasets.
-✅ Applying Excel formulas to calculate business metrics.
+- Applied Excel formulas to calculate business metrics.
-✅ Creating PivotTables to summarise sales performance.
+- Created PivotTables to summarise sales performance.
-✅ Building PivotCharts to visualise trends.
+- Built PivotCharts to visualise trends.
-✅ Using conditional formatting to highlight key patterns and performance.
+- Used conditional formatting to highlight key patterns and performance.

 ---

-# 🔄 Data Formatting and Transformation
+# Data Formatting and Transformation

 The original Date column displayed Excel serial numbers instead of a date, so I changed the format of the Date column to **“Date”** to allow the dates values to be displayed correctly.